Skilled Worker Visa for Care Workers

 - •Care workers can use the Health and Care Worker visa route.

-- •IHS exemption applies, saving thousands of pounds.
+- •IHS (Immigration Health Surcharge) exemption applies, saving thousands of pounds.

-- •Salary thresholds are lower than the standard Skilled Worker route.
+- •Salary thresholds are lower than the standard Skilled Worker route, but figures changed recently.

-- •The employer must be a licensed sponsor with a CQC-registered care business.
+- •The employer must be a licensed sponsor and, in England, CQC-registered.

 Care workers can come to the UK through the Health and Care Worker visa route, which offers benefits like reduced fees and IHS exemption.
-However, the rules have changed several times in recent years.
+However, the rules have changed several times between 2024 and 2026, including new sponsor registration requirements and dependant restrictions.
 This guide covers the current position and key considerations.

 Preparing a UK visa application?